kiontupper/NMD-442-blog/week2.md

-# Week 2 - Empathetic Design and Dark UX Patterns
+# Post 1 - Empathetic Design and Dark UX Patterns

 Two questions for this week: